Bus in Vietnam

 Bus travel tips

-• Bring along with you a piece of paper and a pen to write down your destination or questions, as language barrier can cause difficulties.
+• Carry a piece of paper and a pen to write down your destination or questions, as language barriers can pose challenges.

-• Keep strict eye on your luggage and wallet, especially if using public and local bus.
+• Keep a close watch on your luggage and personal belongings, especially on public and local buses.

 Bus